How to Paint with Acrylics: Creative Painting Techniques

-- Pouring paint is an innovative way to use fluid acrylic paint to create art, where the application takes advantage of gravity.
+- Pouring paint is an innovative way to use fluid acrylic paint to create art, letting the application take advantage of gravity.
 You can use fluid acrylic paint, or mix thicker acrylic paint with a pourable acrylic gloss medium to make it fluid.

 You can vary the intervals of the pourings, choosing if you want the previous layer to be dry or still wet.

 - Dripping is a variation of pouring.
 Mix your fluid paint in small containers.
 A good medium to add to thicker acrylic paint to make it fluid is clear tar gel.

 Set your support horizontally, load your palette knife with fluid paint and let the paint drizzle from the knife onto the surface, moving the knife gently around to create a stringy effect.

 Let one layer of drizzled acrylic dry before you apply another layer.
 Layers can be of the same color or different colors.

 Dramatic effects can be achieved by creating your own creative textured ground.